ADGEfficiency/adgefficiency.github.io/_pages/my-work.md

 *Teaching backpropagation*

 An energy engineer turned data scientist.
 [Currently I am the Director at Data Science Retreat](https://datascienceretreat.com/) - Europe's most advanced data science bootcamp.
+Previously I have been an energy engineer on industrial & district energy projects at ENGIE, as well as a data scientist at Tempus Energy.

 I like building models to optimize the control of energy systems.
 I am particularly interested in the space that exists between economic and carbon optimization.

-I have been an energy engineer on industrial & district energy projects at ENGIE, as well as a data scientist at Tempus Energy.
-I am currently rounding out a solid technical base with management experience running Data Science Retreat.

 Contact me on [LinkedIn](https://www.linkedin.com/in/adgefficiency/) or [via email](adam.green@adgefficiency.com).